golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 - Create a requestor script
 - Run the tasks in parallel and process the output

-{% alert level="info" %}

-This tutorial has been designed to work with the following environments:

-- OS X 10.14+, Ubuntu 20.04 or Windows
-- Node.js 16.0.0 or above

-{% /alert %}

 ## Prerequisites

 - Yagna service is installed and running with the `try_golem` app-key configured ([instructions](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)).